Former MNGOP staff allege 'toxic' culture, sexual harassment at the party

-Minnesota Republican Party Chair Jennifer Carnahan has presided over a toxic workplace culture and unchecked sexual harassment in the state party, according to a growing number of former staffers and activists who have levied allegations against her.
+Minnesota Republican Party Chairwoman Jennifer Carnahan has presided over a toxic workplace culture and unchecked sexual harassment in the state party, according to a growing number of former staffers and activists who have leveled allegations against her.

 Four former executive directors of the party released a lengthy statement on Wednesday saying Carnahan "ruled by grudges, retaliation, and intimidation" in the party, often withholding prized party data to help candidates she preferred to get a "leg up."
 The statement said she retaliated against those who spoke out against her, often trying to prevent former staff from getting other jobs.